Consumer Digital Empowerment Index

 Consumption Area 1: Government & Public Administration

 Government & Public Administration is ranked fourth for empowerment.
-It scored 57.5 out of 100, making it an area consumers feel empowered by.
+It scored 58.1 out of 100.

 The four digital services rated under this consumption area are:

-The most empowered country in this area is Portugal (with a score of 67.9) while the least empowered is Italy (with a score of 57.5).
+The most empowered country in this area is Portugal (with a score of 68.6) while the least empowered is Bulgaria (with a score of 39.7).

 The most empowered profiles here are highly-educated, financially comfortable individuals.
-The least empowered profile are individuals with a low level of education, that just manage to cover basic living costs each month.
+The lease empowered profile are individuals with a low level of education, that just manage to cover basic living costs each month.

 Government